Skip to main content

 Safety

 The qubits and params types are expected to be a pointer to an array of uint32_t and double respectively where the length is matching the expectations for the standard gate.
-If the array is insufficently long the behavior of this function is undefined as this will read outside the bounds of the array.
+If the array is insufficiently long the behavior of this function is undefined as this will read outside the bounds of the array.
 It can be a null pointer if there are no qubits or params for a given gate.
 You can check qk_gate_num_qubits and qk_gate_num_params to determine how many qubits and params are required for a given gate.

 Behavior is undefined if circuit is not a valid, non-null pointer to a QkCircuit.